“Slow agonizing death is the worst kind, you know!”

 Today, we’re going to look at Angelique’s Descent, a tale of erotic love and dark obsession published in 1998 by HarperCollins and written by Lara Parker, aka Angelique herself.

 HarperPrism, the sci-fi/fantasy imprint of HarperCollins, has been publishing a line of X-Files tie-ins, and they’re looking around for another cult-TV franchise to exploit.
-Simon & Schuster’s original Star Trek novels have been churning out for two decade, and by 1998, they’ve has published more than eighty books, with a lot more to come.
+Simon & Schuster have been churning out original Star Trek novels for two decades; by 1998, they’ve published more than eighty books, with a lot more to come.
 HarperPrism wants a piece of that action, so they figure they’ll give a series of original Dark Shadows novels a try.

 But as we’ve discussed before, Star Trek and Dark Shadows aren’t the same kind of show; in fact, they could hardly be more different.
 Star Trek was an episodic hour-long primetime action-adventure series with 79 episodes and a deliberately open-ended premise, with very little continuity from week to week.
 Dark Shadows was a half-hour daytime soap opera with more than 1200 episodes and a complex, tangled storyline that looped back in on itself.

 So Star Trek can easily keep on pumping out new stories, because the Enterprise can always just go to another planet, and nothing ever really changes for the main cast.
 But Dark Shadows is a whole different beast, and how you approach writing original novels about a daytime soap opera is an unsolved problem, especially for a show that ends in a baffling continuity snarl that nobody really understands.

 HarperPrism needed a hook to launch the series, and they landed a good one — a book written by the actress who played one of the most popular and mysterious characters on the show, delving into her character’s backstory in a willful act of Rosencrantzing.